mohammad5305/hogruv/README.md

 ```

 ## Usage
-Change your new page to `localhost:8080` and for prioritizing use '-' followed with alphabet, tasks without it will be z
+Change your new page to `localhost:8080` and for prioritizing use `-` followed with alphabet, tasks without it will be z

-like:
+Example:
 ```
 -A hello world
+bye
 ```